Audi e-tron GT Charging System

-Audi Q4 e-tron includes a portable charging system for temporary level 1 and level 2 charging.
+Audi e-tron GT includes a portable charging system for temporary level 1 and level 2 charging.

 For Levels 1 (120 volt AC) and Level 2 (230/400 volt AC), the actual charging process takes place via the vehicle’s own on-board charger.
 The onboard charger converts AC power from your home into DC power, which is what batteries use to store and supply energy.

-It is meant for use when a fixed level 2 or level 3 installation is not available and you need to charge your Q4 e-tron from a domestic or industrial AC socket.
+It is currently available in two versions and is meant for use when a fixed level 2 or level 3 installation is not available and you need to charge your e-tron from a domestic or industrial AC socket.

 e-tron charging System Compact